-This procedure outlines what should happen if an allegation of peer on peer abuse is made.
+This procedure outlines what should happen if an allegation of child on child abuse is made.
 The procedure provides clear direction to those NCF staff who are called upon to deal with such allegations - and how to manage investigations and care plans which may result from them.
 The aims of this procedure are: